janusnic/vagrant_debian_wheezy_rvm/README.md

     vagrant destroy   # DANGER: all is gone

-To delete AND rebuild the virtual machine,
+To delete, rebuild, and log back into the virtual machine,

     # From your host OS

-    sh rebuild.sh
+    sh rebuild.sh # Executes "vagrant halt", "vagrant destroy", "vagrant up", and "vagrant ssh"

 Please check the [Vagrant documentation](http://vagrantup.com/v1/docs/index.html) for more information on Vagrant.